Submissions

 If you have any technical problems during this phase, or at any time while your work is in press, write an email to prod.ediciones@ucm.es and explain your case.

-Once the submission has been made, the communications that the author wants to make will be directed only to the editor assigned to their proposal and through the platform, not email.
-Likewise, we would ask you not to ask us questions that you could obtain answers to by simply carefully reading these guidelines, since the answers you would obtain via email or platform would be the same as those that appear here.
+Once submission is assigned, the communications that the author wants to make will be directed only to the editor assigned to their proposal and through the platform, not email.
+To do this, you just have to select the option "Add reviewer" Likewise, we would ask you not to ask us questions that you could obtain answers to by simply carefully reading these guidelines, since the answers you would obtain via email or platform would be the same as those that appear here.

 Submissions must include five files: